 Check and maintain tire pressure

 Despite this being a very easy task that also ensures the safety and performance of your tires, many drivers ignore their tires until there is an issue.
 Once a month, and especially before long trips, use a tire pressure gauge to check that your tires are inflated to the correct pressure.
 If any of the tires are low and you don’t own a pump, most gas stations have a pump that can be used for as little as $1.
 While checking the pressure, be sure to also keep an eye on the tire wear and condition.
 Look for worn patches, exposed tread wear markers, cracking, and other damage.
 If the tire appears worn or damaged, have it replaced immediately.
-For more information on selecting and caring for your tires, please see “Tires 101” [link to previous article] and don’t forget to have your tires rotated and properly balanced to ensure they live a long and safe life on your car.
+For more information on selecting and caring for your tires, please see “Tires explained” and don’t forget to have your tires rotated and properly balanced to ensure they live a long and safe life on your car.

 All cars use a filter to clean the air being drawn into the engine.
 The placement and accessibility of the air filter will vary from car to car, but changing it shouldn’t be too difficult and the air filter is generally housed in a plastic box in the engine bay.
 Replacement intervals can vary widely from one car to another, so be sure to consult your owner’s manual to know when you’re due for a new filter.
 If you’re unsure of when your filter was last replaced, inspect the current filter.
 If it’s brittle, cracked, or entirely clogged with dirt and debris, pick up a replacement at your local auto parts store (they can help ensure it’s the correct one for your car) and replace the old filter.